 Can I Give My Dog Sardines?
 Answer: Yes

-Always ensure there are no bones in the fish you are feeding your pet.
+Always take steps to ensure there are no bones in the fish you are feeding to your pet.
 Carefully remove any bones before serving.
-If you purchase tinned, check to see if they are boneless.
+If you purchase tinned fish, check to see if they are boneless.
 When cooking sardines you can remove the bones quite easily.
 Once that is confirmed, you can simply cook them in a drop of vegetable or sunflower oil to make an enjoyable meal for your beloved friend.

 Advantages of Sardines for Dogs

-Sardines are rich in Omega 3 fatty acids, so always feed immediately after opening the tin or right after cooking.
+Sardines are rich in Omega 3 fatty acids, so always feed immediately after opening the tin or right after proper cooking.

 Other Fish Options for Dogs

-Dogs are omnivores like humans, so they are able to eat everything including meat, fish and vegetables.
+Dogs are somewhat omnivores like humans, so they are able to eat everything including meat, fish and vegetables.
 To ensure that they are getting the best benefits from the fish you feed them, tuna and salmon are also wonderful choices.

 Is There A Limit?

 Dogs do need meat and a balanced diet, which normally consists of kibble.
 The sardines are an added bonus for any pet and with so many advantages, it’s worth giving to them.
 Even if you don’t personally enjoy sardines your dog may love them!
 You may struggle with the strong smell of sardines and your dog will probably smell like them for a couple of hours.

 Check every piece of fish you give your dog to ensure all the bones are removed.
 A small bone can very easily get lodged in their throat and cause distress and a visit to the vet.
 People, although rare, do die from bones blocking their wind pipes and dogs are no different.